vkoukis/circuit-explorers/README.md

    this time using 74xx chips instead of the basic LED gates.
 For each chip implementing 2-input gates, wire input `A` to input `1A` of each chip, and input `B` to input `1B` of each chip.
-Notice chip 7404 implements NOT gates which only accept one input, and the pin layout differs slightly between different chips, so you need to be paying attention.
+Notice chip 7404 implements NOT gates which only accept one input.
+Also note the pin layout differs slightly between different chips, so you need to be paying attention.
 1. Insert an LED output per gate you have used, 8 total.
 Label them according to their role, as in Adventure 1A.
 Wire the output of each logic gate you have used to the right LED.
 When adding wires, pay attention to not touch other pins on the chip.
 It is OK if the wires go over the chip itself, but they should not touch other pins, because you will find it difficult to wire these pins later on.
 1. Navigate to Components --> Wires --> Supply voltage and add a power source next to each chip.
 Label it `VCC`.
 Connect the VCC pin of each chip to VCC.